0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 From reading a bunch of TI reports & news related to phishing & social engineering, there is somewhat new phishing technique in 2024 - 2025, which is ClickFix.
 I've done a blog post about Telegram Impersonate or you could say [How to find impersonate website](https://0xdefh.github.io/posts/OSINT-TTP-How-to-find-impersonate-website/).

 In that blog, I show how to track or find a impersonate website using pivoting from various thing from the legit website & and some HTML content, javascript, and UIL.
-In thise blog, from thoes core concept we will applied it for different case.
+In this blog, from those core concept we will applied it for different case.

 `I hope you feel inspired by the ideas and techniques to start hunting on your own, just as I have drawn inspiration from those who came before me`